Baccano!: Anime

 A 16-episode anime series directed by Takahiro Omori and produced by Brain's Base, Aniplex and Movic was adapted from the light novels.
 The episodes describe the events spanning from 1930 to 1932 in a non-linear fashion, including the recreation of the immortality elixir, the hijacking of the Flying Pussyfoot, Eve's hunt for her brother and the gang war between the Gandor and the Runorata.
-The first thirteen episodes aired in Japan from July 26, 2007, to November 1, 2007 on WOWOW, a Japanese pay-per-view station, and the final three were released direct-to-DVD.
+The first thirteen episodes aired in Japan from July 26, 2007, to November 1, 2007, on WOWOW, a Japanese pay-per-view station, and the final three were released direct-to-DVD.
 The series made its North American television debut when it started airing on the Funimation Channel in 2010.

 Eight DVD compilations were released by Aniplex, each containing two episodes, with the first released on October 24, 2007, and the eighth on May 28, 2008.
 A Blu-ray Baccano! limited edition boxset was released on January 26, 2011, by Aniplex.
 On July 21, 2008, Funimation announced that it has licensed Baccano! for a North American release.
 Four DVD compilations were released, with the first on January 27, 2009, and the fourth on June 16, 2009.
 A complete DVD collection boxset was released December 29, 2009, and re-released on December 28, 2010, as part of a lower-priced Viridian Collection.
 A limited edition Blu-ray boxset was released May 17, 2011.
 The entire English-dubbed series was streamed through Hulu during October 2009 and English-subtitled episodes continue to be streamed, and Funimation streamed subtitled and dubbed episodes through their website.
 In Australia and New Zealand, the series is licensed by Madman Entertainment, who released the series over four DVDs between June 24, 2009, and October 21, 2009.
 A boxset was released on March 17, 2010.
 Baccano! is licensed in the United Kingdom by Manga Entertainment and was released as a complete boxset on October 11, 2010.
-The series is aired in the Philippines, Hong Kong, India, Pakistan and Southeast Asia on Animax Asia.
+The series aired in the Philippines, Hong Kong, India, Pakistan, and Southeast Asia on Animax Asia.

-On January 25, 2016, it was announced that Funimation's DVD home distribution and streaming rights for the anime would expire on February 8, 2016, and the series will be transferred to Aniplex of America.
+On January 25, 2016, it was announced that Funimation's DVD home distribution and streaming rights for the anime would expire on February 8, 2016, and the series would be transferred to Aniplex of America.